dangkhoa2016/Rails-8-Image-Processing/README.md

 later
 ### Usage

-To use the `ruby-vips` gem for image processing in your Rails application, follow these steps:
+To use the `rmagick` gem for image processing in your Rails application, follow these steps:

-1. Add the `ruby-vips` gem to your Gemfile:
+1. Add the `rmagick` gem to your Gemfile:

     ```ruby
-    gem 'ruby-vips'
+    gem 'rmagick'
     ```

 2. Run `bundle install` to install the gem.